tylerkahn/dcpu16-haskell/README.md

 - Probably will change HLT to BRK at some point if that gains more traction.
 I like HLT because it's reminiscent of the halting problem.

-- Add support for basic arithmetic expressions wherever lierals can be used.
+- Add support for basic arithmetic expressions wherever literals can be used.

-- Add support for using labels in storage directive (allowing for static computation of the size of a code block).
+- Add support for using labels in storage directives (allowing for static computation of the size of a code block).